IBM-Bluemix-Docs/security-advisor/available-rules.md

 ## Identity and Access Management
 {: #iam}

-With Identity and Access Management ...
+Identity and Access Management enables you to securely authenticate users for platform services and control access to resources consistently across IBM Cloud.
+[Learn more](/docs/account?topic=account-iamoverview).

 | Rule          |  Description     |
 |:--------------|:-----------------|